karem989/Password_Generator-/README.md

-Password Generator (PassMaster)
-(Note: Replace this link with a direct link to a screenshot of your program after you upload it to GitHub, or delete this line if you won't include a screenshot.)

 Description
 PassMaster is a robust and user-friendly password generator with a Graphical User Interface (GUI) built using Python's Tkinter library.
 It allows you to create highly random and secure passwords with full flexibility to meet your security needs.